Nationalism Examined

 Our Interests

-Only the stakeholders of government.
-Only the people who get to fill their pockets in obvious ways and subtle ways with tax money.
-The rest of the people on Earth get poorer, work harder, go to fight and die in the meaningless wars, have their movements ever-increasingly restricted and surveilled, live on a prosperity treadmill, and have the full expression of their unique existence held back.
+The majority of the other humans on Earth get poorer, work harder, go to fight and die in the meaningless wars, have their movements ever-increasingly restricted and surveilled, and have their optionality reduced unilaterally.

-I believe that if we want greater well-being for everyone in this world, we’ve got to open our minds, transcend the idea of our interests as a nation, and think about our interests as humanity.
+I believe that if we want greater well-being for everyone in this world, we’ve got to open our minds, transcend the idea of national interest, and think more about human interest.

 Human interest is mutually exclusive with national interest.
 National interest is necessarily a hostile concept.
 It’s an “us vs them” frame.
 It’s violence waiting to happen.
-And violence is always a losing move in the quest for human well-being.
+And violence is a guaranteed losing move in the quest for human well-being.

-The entire concept of one country of people trying to be superior to other people in other countries is so harmful.
+The entire concept of one country of people trying to be superior to other people in other countries is self-defeating.
 Every human has creativity to contribute, and creativity is how we enhance our material prosperity and realize our full potential as people.
 Violence is the choice to go against our creative nature.

-We’ve got to step outside of the conceptual framework we’ve been steeped in and see through a new lens.
+If we choose, we can step outside of the conceptual framework we’ve been steeped in and see through a new lens.
 We see ourselves as Americans, folks from England see themselves as Englanders, and the same of people from Russia, or China, or Iran.
 We’re inculcated with this national identity and this story of what’s good for us and who our enemies are, historically and presently.

 Collectively realizing this across the globe sounds like a pretty fanciful wish; we need to start smaller and go from there.
 I want to start in America.